Templates, metrics and random thoughts on drinklytics' future

 Drinklytics is an Android app for remembering one's drinking.
 Whether it's beer, wine or hard liquor, with drinklytics you memorize every drink.

-Here I share #thoughts and #buildinpublic, waiting for the A.I. to conquer the world.
+I build apps and I write about it, waiting for the A.I. to conquer the world.